risq/transceiver/README.md

 ##### `.on(String event, Function handler)`

-Add a event listener to the channel.
+Adds a event listener to the channel.

 ```js
 transceiver.channel('auth')